dotnize/prompt-ui/README.md

 # prompt-ui

-Generate user interfaces from text prompts with OpenAI and Tailwind CSS.
+Generate user interfaces from text prompts with Gemini and Tailwind CSS.

 > **Note:** This is a demo project and not intended for production use.